-There was no goodwill impairment charge recorded in the first quarter of 2014.
+There was no impairment of goodwill charge recorded in the three or nine months ended September 30, 2014.

 In the first quarter of 2013, we determined that the goodwill for our Scanner reporting unit should be tested for impairment between annual tests since an event occurred or circumstances changed that would more likely than not reduce the fair value of our Scanner reporting unit below its carrying amount.
 As a result of our analysis, we recorded a goodwill impairment charge of \$40.7 million in the first quarter of 2013, none of which was deductible for tax purposes.
 Refer to Note 5 for details of the impairment analysis.